 She also started out very independent.
 It was clear Danny kind of liked her, but she didn’t go all mushy over it or anything.
 At least not at first.

 I couldn’t believe by the end of the season that the gushy, whiney, love-sick girl was the same badass we were introduced to earlier.
-Did we change writing staffs or something here?
+Did we change writing staffs or something midway through here?
 What happened?

 I don’t normally expect to find Catholicism in superhero stories.
 But after watching Daredevil, I did have some hope that this show might contain some similar elements.